 - Meteorological data (temperature, humidity, rain, pressure, wind speed/direction, solar radiation, noise)

-Another company created an all-in-one air quality monitoring system specifically for smart cities to collect, analyze and improve air quality with data-backed insights.
+Another company created an all-in-one air quality monitoring system for smart cities to collect, analyze, and improve air quality with data-backed insights.
 Their approach provides governments, researchers, and citizens with hyperlocal air quality and pollution monitoring tools to make more informed decisions.
-Patented plug-and-play sensors monitor pollutants in real-time and cloud software stores and analyze data from across the city.
+Patented plug-and-play sensors monitor pollutants in real-time, and cloud software stores and analyzes data from across the city.

-Low-cost sensors use a variety of methods to measure air quality, including lasers and measuring the reflected light to estimate the number and size of particles in a sample.
-Mobile sensors, including wearable sensors carried by an individual, provide exposure at multiple locations.
-In one area, Belmont County in Eastern Ohio (oddly enough close to East Palestine), researchers installed 60 low-cost air sensors so their data could be uploaded to a real-time map and accessed by concerned local residents and others simply with an Internet connection.
+Low-cost sensors use various methods to measure air quality, including lasers and measuring the reflected light to estimate the number and size of particles in a sample.
+Mobile sensors, including wearable sensors carried by individuals, provide exposure at multiple locations.
+In one area, Belmont County in Eastern Ohio (oddly enough close to East Palestine), researchers installed 60 low-cost air sensors so their data could be uploaded to a real-time map and accessed by concerned residents and others simply with an Internet connection.

 References